aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 Redis::connection()->ping();
 ```

-Alternatively you can rename the 'Redis' facade alias in `config/app.php` file so that it will not conflict with the class of the same name defined by `phpredis`:
+Alternatively, as mentioned before you can rename the Redis facade alias in `config/app.php` file so that it will not conflict with the class name defined by the `phpredis` extension:

-So the original alias name `Redis` specified in `config/app.php`:
+The original alias name `Redis` specified in `config/app.php` as shown here:

 ```php
 aliases' => [